shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     --mean_value [104.0,117.0,123.0]
     --input_scale 1.0
     ```
     This will recap the quatization run, and will share where the output is located.
-Writing output files to `/xlnx/models/flowers102/fp32/bvlc_googlenet_without_lrn_deploy.json.` This JSON file is required to deploying the quantized model.
+Output files will be written to `/xlnx/models/flowers102/fp32/bvlc_googlenet_without_lrn_deploy.json.` This JSON file is required to deploy the quantized model.

     It will also store the new weights where the original model was located.
 For this example that is in the `../fp32/` dir.
 The new weights data dir will be appended with the suffix `_data`.
 Verify that `../fp32/bvlc_googlenet_without_lrn.caffemodel_data/` is now created.
 This will be the path that is provided to the Python APIs for deployment.